 \begin{rem}[Rank of the MPS/TT representation] The rank of the MPS/TT may be too large due to oversketching.
 For instance, when using a cluster basis sketch with a fixed cluster size, the core determining matrices can grow polynomially with the total number of dimensions.
 However, the intrinsic rank of the MPS/TT may be small.
 To address this issue, we can utilize truncated singular value decompositions (SVD) of the matrices $\{A_k[u]\}_{k=2}^d$ to define projectors that reduce the rank of the MPS/TT representation.

-By performing a truncated SVD on each $A_k[u]$, we obtain a low-rank approximation of the unfolding matrix $u(x_{1:k-1}, x_{k:d})$.
-This allows us to define projectors that effectively trim the rank of the MPS/TT.
-The truncation parameter in the SVD determines the level of approximation and controls the reduction in rank.
 Let

 be the truncated SVD with rank $r_{A,k-1}$ for $A_{k}[u]$.
-By solving \eqref{eq:both_sketch_CDE}, we obtain an MPS/TT with tensor cores $\{\ccG_k\}_{k=1}^d$ (see \figref{fig:SVT_1}).
-We can insert projectors $\{V_{A,k} V_{A,k}^T\}_{k=2}^d$ between all cores to get the ``trimmed'' MPS/TT, as shown in \figref{fig:SVT_2}.
-We use thick legs to denote tensor contractions with large dimensionalities ($\gamma_k$'s) and thin legs to denote tensor contractions with small dimensionalities ($\alpha_{A,k}$'s).
+By solving \eqref{eq:both_sketch_CDE} with such a truncation, we obtain an MPS/TT with tensor cores $\{\ccG_k\}_{k=1}^d$ (see \figref{fig:SVT_1}).
+We can further insert projectors $\{V_{A,k} V_{A,k}^T\}_{k=2}^d$ between all cores to get the ``trimmed'' MPS/TT, as shown in \figref{fig:SVT_2}.
+We use thick legs to denote dimensions with a large number of indices ($\gamma_k$'s) and thin legs to denote dimensions with a small number of indices ($\alpha_{A,k}$'s).
 Then we can redefine the reduced tensor cores by grouping the tensor nodes

 The regrouping operations are highlighted with red dashed boxes in \figref{fig:SVT_2}.
 Now the new tensor core $\bar{\ccG}_k$ is of shape $r_{A,k-1}\times \vert X_k \vert \times r_{A,k}$ (\figref{fig:SVT_3}).
 We reduce the bond dimensions of the original MPS/TT $(\vert \Gamma_1\vert,\dots,\vert \Gamma_{d-1}\vert)$ to $(r_{A,1},\dots,r_{A,{d-1}})$. \end{rem}